November 18, 2022

 Source: NY Times

-The New York Times is known for their challenging word games and iconic crosswords.
+The New York Times is known for its challenging word games and iconic crosswords.
 They recently acquired Wordle, a game that allows users to create puzzles from a body of text.

 The game is free to play, but users only get one game per day.
 This entices players and readers to return to the site regularly, which keeps them engaged with The New York Times content.
 NYT includes lead-ins to other games and featured stories, driving engagement with their news and vignettes too.